gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

     },
     // This plugin generates a service worker and AppShell
     // html file so the site works offline and is otherwise
-    // resistent to bad networks.
+    // resistant to bad networks.
 Works with almost any
     // site!
     `gatsby-plugin-offline`,
     // This plugin sets up Google Analytics for you.